jng4w/jng4w/README.md

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>

 <!--BIO-->
-Hello, you can call me `Asthi Seta`.
-I’m `18 years old`.
-My house is in `East Java, Indonesia`,
+Hello, you can call me `Tinh`.
+I’m `22 years old`.
+I live in `Ho Chi Minh City, Vietnam`,

-I'm a `student at Telkom Malang Vocational High School`, mainly interested in Android app development with Kotlin, or desktop app development, Python, illustrations and graphic design.
+I'm a `student at HCMC University of Technology`, mainly interested in Backend development with Java, or desktop app development, Python, illustrations and graphic design.
 And currently learning Flutter  on [Dicoding](https://www.dicoding.com/)

 Also kinda interested in some cybersecurity stuffs.